 Have you been searching for the perfect healthy birthday cake?
-Something that has no white sugar or even gluten but that’s totally festive and delicious?
-Something perfect for your baby’s first birthday?!
+Something that doesn’t contain white sugar or gluten?
+Something totally delicious and perfect for your baby’s first birthday?!
+This is it!
 This cake is perfect not only for what it’s made of, but also because it’s pretty enough for a true birthday party.
 What’s more – this recipe makes enough for a large cake AND an extra smash cake or cupcakes for the birthday girl!

-Birthdays are a big deal in our family, and we do not want to skimp on celebrations like birthday cake just because we don’t want to feed our little ones unhealthy ingredients.
+Birthdays are a big deal in our family, and we do not want to skimp on celebration details like birthday cakes just because we don’t want to feed our little ones unhealthy ingredients.
 This cake is a fabulous alternative because it’s a whole foods cake.
 It is high in protein and healthy fats, while of course, being naturally sweetened.
 And don’t worry!
-Every ingredient in this cake is something that you already have or can easily find.
+Every ingredient in this cake is something that you already have on hand or can easily find.

 This cake’s dense and moist texture is absolutely delicious despite how healthy it actually is.
 We added tons of vanilla to promote it’s natural sweetness and decorated it with a beautifully sweetened strawberry cream frosting!
 An ombre appearance makes this cake festive and pretty!

-Roses seem to complete the look but feel free to decorate this any way you like.
-It’s a light, cream frosting that’s easy to decorate with.
-We were very happy with the results of this healthy cake and your little one-year-old will be too!
+Roses seem to complete the look but feel free to decorate this healthy cake in any way!
+The light cream frosting is easy to work with.
+We were very happy with the results of this healthy cake and your little one-year-old will be, too!

 1 cup Coconut Flour